 - (i) In the first which is a conservative strategy we propose to use 59.0 arcmin (0.983°) in declination or Y direction as proposed by VIKING which is driven by the footprint of the VST.
 Since it is intended to combine VISTA and VST data having a grid pattern that matches in at least one axis aids scientific exploitation.
 This tiling strategy also results in the minimisation of overlap of partial tiles in observing footprint for VHS and VIKING.
 The above strategy will result in an overlap of 2 arcmin between stripes at the full VISTA depth after adjacent VHS stripes have been observed.
 This overlap will be used for global astrometric and photometric re-calibration.
 It will also minimise the number of astronomical objects that are chopped in half by the edges of the VISTA field of view and window pane effects that is often observed in mosaiced data.
 The RA or X spacing will be 1.46° which will give 1 arcmin overlap between neighbouring VISTA tiles in the same declination stripe.
-The unique area for this tiling strategy is $1.46^{\circ} \times 0.983^{\circ} = 1.435 \text{deg}^2$.
+The unique area for this tiling strategy is $1.46^{\circ} \times 0.983^{\circ} = 1.435 \text{deg}^2$ .
 This total time required using this strategy is shown in table 1.
 A more detailed breakdown in terms of the OB design is given in the enclosed spreadsheet.
-The main tables from the spreadsheet are shown in Appendix 1. - (ii) In the second case we assume a zero tile overlap strategy and assume an effective tile footprint of 1.636deg2.
-This total time required using this strategy is shown in table 2
+The main tables from the spreadsheet are shown in Appendix 1. - (ii) In the second case we assume a zero tile overlap strategy and assume an effective tile footprint of 1.636deg.
+This total time required using this strategy is shown in table 2 - (iii) Since submitting the first version of the VHS SMP(v0.5) we have investigated the overlap strategy used by other surveys.
+For SDSS and 2MASS the overlap is 1' along edges.
+The UKIDSS LAS uses an minimum overlap of 3% which is 25arcsec.
+In practice we need to determine the number of stars objects that would be detected at S/N of 10 within the overlap regions for each chip between adjacent tiles.
+Also there tend to be larger systematic uncertainties near the boundaries of detectors.
+A pragmatic approach based on other similar surveys is to use an overlap of 30".
+For this strategy the effective tile size is 1.614deg and the total time required with this tiling strategy is 3025hours.
+We will also need evaluate whether to observe with the default PA=0 or PA=90 since observations at PA=90 when combined with linked OB in declination strips will minimise the difference in observing conditions in the half-chip overlap regions.

-The total time required for VHS assuming the 'conservative' tiling strategy of 1.435deg^2 and overheads from the ETC is 3402 hours.
+The total time required for VHS assuming the 'conservative' tiling strategy of $1.435 \text{deg}^2$ and overheads from the ETC is 3402 hours.
 Thus the total time has increased from 3107 hours to 3402 hours as defined in Table 7 in the Sep, 2006 PSP-OPC submission due to the following factors: